China Daily: Overview

 China Daily has the widest print circulation of any English-language newspaper in China.
 The headquarters and principal editorial office is in the Chaoyang District of Beijing.
 The newspaper has branch offices in most major cities of China as well as several major foreign cities including New York City, Washington, D.C., London, and Kathmandu.
-The paper is published by satellite offices in the United States, Hong Kong, and Europe.
-China Daily also produces an insert of sponsored content called China Watch that has been distributed inside other newspapers including The New York Times, The Wall Street Journal, The Washington Post, and Le Figaro.
+China Daily also produces an insert of sponsored content called China Watch that has been distributed inside other newspapers including, in the past, The New York Times, The Wall Street Journal, The Washington Post, and Le Figaro.
+China Daily operates a social media brand called "Media Unlocked".

 Within mainland China, the newspaper targets primarily diplomats, foreign expatriates, tourists, and locals wishing to improve their English.
 The China edition also offers program guides to Radio Beijing and television, daily exchange rates, and local entertainment schedules.
 It has been used as a guide to Chinese government policy and positions of the Chinese Communist Party.
 Scholar Falk Hartig describes the newspaper and its various international editions as an "instrument of China's public diplomacy."